User guide examples you can use in 2023 for your product

 Ahrefs Product Support Center and User Guides

-Tip: featureOS Knowledge Base is feature-rich and purpose-built for building user guides, and knowledge base for software products.
-You can start using featureOS Knowledge Base for free , and collaborate with your team while writing user guides.
+Tip: FeatureOS Knowledge Base is feature-rich and purpose-built for building user guides, and knowledge base for software products.
+You can start using FeatureOS Knowledge Base for free , and collaborate with your team while writing user guides.

 Salesforce User Guides